Drive QA's evolution—share your voice and win prizes up to $3,000

 Test Plan vs Test Strategy: Key Differences

-Simply put, both the Test Plan and Test Strategy are essential documents in the testing process, but they serve different purposes and address different levels of detail.
-The Test Plan focuses on the specifics of testing for a particular project, while the Test Strategy sets the overarching approach and principles for testing across projects or the entire organization.
+Simply put, a test plan focuses on the specifics of testing for a particular project, while a test strategy sets the overarching approach and principles for testing across projects or the entire organization.

 You can have a look at the table below to better understand the differences between the two